tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 # Weekly meetings

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.

+### Date: 25-03-2019

+#### Who helped you this week?

+* Britt helped me analyzing some of my results

+#### Who did you help this week?

+* I helped with organizing parts of the community day

+#### What did you achieve?

+* restructuring of code so it is easier to use and adapt to specific problems
+* further analysis on results from meta learning.
+Add new meta-features, add cross-validation
+* some work on the poster for ISBI (and the research day)

+#### What did you struggle with?

+* finding good data visualisations

+#### What would you like to work on next week?

+* Deciding whether I need to improve my meta features or my regression model, and then doing that :)

+#### Where do you need help from Veronika?

+* Can you think of reasons why the regression is not working (even the training), except lack of quality and consistency of the meta features

 ### Date: 05-02-2019

 #### Who helped you this week?